Amsterdam: public transport tickets & passes

 Contents

-if you are in Amsterdam for a longer period of time but do not want to use the local transport very much
+if you are staying in Amsterdam for a longer period of time but do not want to use public transport very often

-This system of the OV / e-purse is not that simple, especially if you don’t visit the Netherlands often.
+The OV card / e-purse system is not that simple, especially if you don’t visit the Netherlands often.

 How does the OV card / e-purse work?

-• Each passenger 4 years and older is required to have a chip card.
+• Each passenger older than 4 years needs their own chip card.

 E-purse – prices

-A rechargeable and anonymous chip card, without the personalization through a passport-type picture, costs €7.50 (without adding a balance).
-There is a €2.50 service fee for the pay-out of any remaining balance.
+A rechargeable and anonymous chip card, without personalisation with a passport-type photo, costs €7.50 (without adding credit).
+There is a €2.50 service charge for withdrawing any remaining balance.

 Standard fare: